Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it generates a savings digest and optionally sends it to a webhook.
-It specifies the contents (summary for a period, spend spikes, simulation) which distinguishes it from sibling tools like llm_budget or llm_savings.
+The description clearly states the tool generates a savings digest and optionally sends it to a webhook.
+It provides specific details like detecting spend spikes and a simulation.
+However, it does not explicitly distinguish from sibling tools like llm_savings.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.